elizabeth-poggie/elizabeth-poggie/_content/notes/25-user-interfaces.md

 - Media
 - Pages

-here you can do bulk actions, add content, edit pages, change view, etc.
+hHre you can do bulk actions, add content, edit pages, add pages, etc.

 ## Plugins

 - Hello dolly > Activate && Deactivate
-- Install other plugins
+- Here you can install other plugins

 ## Users

-Here you can add use access like a google doc.
-Remember how last class my `poggies-cool-shop.great-site.net` crashed when we all tried to access it at the same time and the account was later suspended?
+In this section, you can add user access like a google doc.
+Remember how last class my `poggies-cool-shop.great-site.net` crashed when we all tried to access it at the same time and my account was later suspended?
 Ya, you can avoid situations like that :^)

 ## Summary

 In the admin panel we have a cute user interface to store, update, and create content.
-However this is just a more intuitive interface to the backend so that people who are not devs can operate with ease.
+It serves as an intuitive interface to the backend, allowing non-devs to navigate their website's backend with ease.

 However that's not us.
-Let's take it to the next level
+Let's take our approach to the next level >:^)

 # Databases